tinychainorg/tinychain/docs/realtime-zk-proving-rollup.md

 I guess the next part of this is actually committing to the blockchain's state inside the block proof.
 Then you never need to recompute the state.

-Reconstructing the state is actually very cheap - I ran some numbers last night and it took 9s to process ~1 years worth of transactions at full blocks of 1MB containing 6451 txs per block
+Reconstructing the state is actually very cheap - I ran some numbers last night and it took 9s to process ~1 years worth of transactions at full blocks of 1MB containing 6451 txs per block.

 The big bottleneck is actually downloading the txs in order to compute the state.
-But if you didn't have to, if there was a ZK proof of the up-to-date chain state, then it would be O(N) cost where N is the number of UXTO's
+But if you didn't have to, if there was a ZK proof of the up-to-date chain state, then it would be O(N) cost where N is the number of UXTO's.

 ## State size.